 Complete the online graduate school application.
 The application fee ($30.00) can be paid online with a credit card.
 The application will require you to include the following:

-- Applicant’s Personal Statement (500 word limit) providing a clear description of why you want to enter the dietetics profession, your short and long term goals, how completing this program corresponds with your career goals, experiences that have helped prepare you for a career in dietetics, and strengths and weaknesses or areas for improvement.
+- Applicant’s Personal Statement (500 word limit) providing a clear description of why you want to enter the dietetics profession, your short-term and long-term goals, how completing this program corresponds with your career goals, experiences that have helped prepare you for a career in dietetics, and strengths and weaknesses or areas for improvement.
 (You can use the same statement for the DICAS application, although the word limit is expanded to approximately 1000 words in DICAS; see below.)

 - Three letters of recommendation.
 When completing the application form, applicants must include the name and contact information for each reference.
 This will trigger an email message requesting completion of a reference form.
 The form will be completed online.